01mf02/computers-spaceflight/src/Source6.md

 ### Source Notes: Chapter Six

-1. See General Electric Missile and Space Division, "Final Report, Voyager Spacecraft, "Volume l, Volume IV, Book 3, Volume VII, Book 3; October 16,
+1. See General Electric Missile and Space Division, "Final Report, Voyager Spacecraft, "Volume 1, Volume IV, Book 3, Volume VII, Book 3; October 16,
 2. E. Greenberg to T. Gottlieb, "A Proposal for the Development of a New Spacecraft System Concept," December 8, 1972.
 From the files of E. Greenberg.
 3. Interview with Edward H. Kopf, Jet Propulsion Laboratory, May 18, 1984.
 4. E. C. Litty and R.D.
 Rasmussen, "A Voyager Attitude Control Perspective on Fault Tolerant Systems," AIAA Paper 81-1812, 1981.